-- Training and Guidance - Funding Opportunities
+• Training and Guidance

+Funding Opportunities

-The school has a dedicated Impact Team compromising of Professor Massimo Vassalli (Director of Impact), Dr Sean McGinty (Lead for Impact Culture) and Dr Shuja Ansari (Lead for engagement of ECRs) that provides bespoke support and guidance.
-They can be contacted via the email inbox eng-impact@ glasgow.ac.uk.
-Additional information and resources are available at the SharePoint site: JWSE Impact - Home (sharepoint.com).
+The School has a dedicated Impact Team compromising of Professor Massimo Vassalli (Director of Impact), Dr Sean McGinty (Lead for Impact Culture), Dr Shuja Ansari (Lead for engagement of ECRs), Dr Andrew Feeney (REF Impact Lead) and Christine Bengtson (Professional Support for Impact) that provides bespoke support and guidance.
+They can be contacted via the email inbox eng-impact@glasgow.ac.uk.
+Additional information and resources are available at the SharePoint site: JWSE Impact - (sharepoint.com).